coloringchaos/rtw-s17/_posts/2017-1-25-assignment2.md

 Extend the [simple chat](/rtw-s17/simple-chat/) example that we went through in class.

-Work on the styling, sending additional messages, or altering user experience.
+Work on the styling, sending additional messages, or altering the user experience.
 Get creative!

 Post your code on GitHub, and also write a blog post about what you made.
 Submit a link to both your blog and your code on Edmodo.